10up/Engineering-Best-Practices/_includes/markdown/Performance.md

 ### First Input Delay

-First Input Delay measures the interactivity of web page.
+First Input Delay measures the interactivity of the web page.
 It quantifies the users experience with regards to how fast the page load feels.
 By maintaining a low FID score, users will *feel* like the page is loading faster.

 First Input Delay is specifically purposed for measuring how quickly the page becomes interactive to the user on their first impression, where as a vital such as First Contentful Paint measures how quickly the page becomes visible.
 These are 2 important concepts to grasp when it comes to debugging and diagnosing Core Web Vitals.